 Activity Reporting: What’s been done and by who?
 If you can’t ask the person sitting beside you, try consulting the “Activity” section at the bottom of the “Document Information” tab on each document.
 Here you’ll find what, if any, work product has been applied, and by who.

 ShareSafe and InstantReview: There are a number of ways to share document sets and productions with opposing or outside parties, or internally.
 We recommend using ShareSafe to securely share downloads with those who don’t have access to your project.
 Alternatively, some users leverage the InstantReview feature to QC production sets before sending out the door.
-You can review that workflow here.

 If you find yourself using Logikcull from a new device or browser, you should know that, in general, the app is browser and device agnostic.
 That said, most users prefer Google Chrome for optimal performance.
 You can download the latest version for free here.
 A full list of supported browsers is available here.